Ten million people in the United States alone are affected by vision-robbing retinal diseases. That’s the bad news.

 The cost of research, at all stages—from basic to pre-clinical to clinical—is such that the goal of the Challenge is to raise at least $50 million, with the Gunds providing another $50 million.
 But it’s very important to understand that THERE IS NO CAP on this offer.
 If, by June 30, 2016, donations exceed our goal, the Gunds will match them.

-If this sounds like an opportunity you or your organization would like to explore, please contact James Minow, FFB’s chief development officer, for information about the Foundation as well as details about the Gund Family Challenge.
-You’ll find his contact information below.
+If this sounds like an opportunity you or your organization would like to explore, please contact Susan Brumley, FFB’s senior national director, for information about the Foundation as well as details about the Gund Family Challenge.
+You’ll find her contact information below.